Shiffrin becomes most decorated U.S. alpine racer

-It’s working for her, big time, since American records keep piling up for Colorado’s Mikaela Shiffrin.
+Mikaela Shiffrin is always aiming to make great turns, and it’s working for her—big time.
+American records keep piling up for her.
 On Monday in Switzerland, she became the most decorated U.S. alpine ski racer in top-level competitions.

 The Burke Mountain Academy grad won the women’s alpine combined race by a commanding 0.86 seconds at the 2021 Telepass FIS Alpine World Ski Championships on the Olympia delle Tofane courses at Cortina d’Ampezzo, Italy.